EternityForest/awesome-standards/README.md

 These sizes could be considered relatively common in modern devices.

+### Chemistries

+There are four modern rechargeable types, Li-ion, LiFePo4, Sodium-ion, and NiMh, and two disposable types, alkaline and 3v lithium found in button batteries.
+It is very important not to try to recharge a disposable lithium (Although some disposable devices contain proper rechargeable batteries).

+There are also 1.5v lithium, lead acid, and many other very specialized, outdated, expensive, or pollutive types that don't belong on this list.

 ### AA, AAA

 AAA could be considered "The most standard" because devices that have any business using 1.5v batteries are generally so low power than size is a bigger factor than capacity.